Analogous-Structures-Labs/astruct-blog-examples/002-poetic-python-package-management/README.md

     apk del --purge build-dependencies
 ```

 Okay okay, I know what you're thinking.
 This is arguably worse.
 We're jumping through extra hoops.
-We have extra configuration steps and we still have 2 files and one of them is still a `requirements.txt` file.
+We have extra configuration steps and we still have two files, one of them is still a `requirements.txt` file.
 Give us a chance to explain.
-Yes we have 2 files but the 2 files serve different purposes than our 2 files in the pip example.
+Yes we have two files but the two files serve different purposes than our previous two files in the pip example.
 We have to install poetry.
 We maintain a `requirements.txt` file that installs Poetry and only Poetry:

 ```ini 002-poetic-python-package-management/poetryapp/requirements/requirements.txt
 # This file only exists to install packages needed to bootstrap before handing things off to poetry.